 He has been a guest lecturer for a number of institutions including the University of Tasmania, the Australian Maritime College, the Australian Institute of Company Directors and the Australian Film Television and Radio School, with whom he held a management position for six years.

-He travels extensively, often beyond his means, but currently lives in Cardiff, Wales, where he stays up very late processing photographs while watching old movies and music videos.
+He travels extensively, often beyond his means, but currently lives in Paddington, where he stays up very late drawing on his iPad while watching old movies…